LiYanjun19/Time_Calculator/README.md

 # Time_Calculator
-Description: For calculating the lunch break or clockout time with any worktime and lunch break requirement.
+Description: For calculating the lunch break or clockout time with any worktime and lunch break requirements.